XuelingZhang19/Deep-Learning-Privacy-Policy-3rd-Party/README.md

 # Deep-Learning-Privacy-Policy-3rd-Party

-the dataset is here: /data/
+The dataset is here: /data/class-1.csv  and /data/class-0.csv
+      class-1.csv is for the data that labeled with 1: third-party related class-0.csv is for the data that labeled with 0: not third-party related In the code, we splie the data set for training (0.9) and testing (0.1)

-the pre-trained word embedding model is here: /embeddings/final_embeddings/vocab.txt
+The pre-trained word embedding model is here: /embeddings/final_embeddings/vocab.txt

-the code for cnn is under /script/cnn-topic-classification.ipynb
+The code for cnn is under /script/cnn-topic-classification.ipynb